How we

 KOL Distribution

-We work with 70+ Korean TG KOL channels, crypto-X voices, community pages, and selected creators — matched to project category, campaign goal, and budget.
-One desk handles briefing, quoting, approval, scheduling, posting, link tracking, and performance reporting.
+70+ Korean TG KOL channels, crypto-X voices, and creators — matched to your category, goal, and budget, and run end-to-end so reach becomes trust, not noise.

 (04)